Continued Fractions and Irrationality Measures for Chowla--Selberg Gamma Quotients: Possible Generalizations

 There are also continued fractions attached to some other Chowla--Selberg gamma quotients and corresponding to other values of $R_i(\tau)$ or $S_i(\tau)$.
 These do not possess any obvious arithmetic applications.

-Much more promising should be the use of \emph{cocompact} arithmetic triangle groups $(p,q,r)$.
+More promising should be the use of \emph{cocompact} arithmetic triangle groups $(p,q,r)$.
 Recall that if $(a,b,c)$ are the parameters of a ${}_2F_1$ with $0<a\le b,c<1$, the corresponding triangle group is given up to permutation of $(p,q,r)$ by $1/p=1-c$, $1/q=c-a-b$, and $1/r=b-a$.
 It is immediate to check that the condition $c=2a$ or $c=2b$ imposed by our construction is equivalent to two of $p$, $q$, and $r$ being equal.
 We have already seen this above when $r=\infty$.
 But there are several dozen other arithmetic triangle groups satisfying this condition, and if we could find analogues of Theorem \ref{thm:modeval} which would involve automorphic forms on Shimura curves, this may give us more examples.

+It should be emphasized that the continued fractions that we use are \emph{very simple}, with $a(n)$ of degree $1$ and $b(n)$ of degree $2$.
+The continued fractions given by the authors in \cite{Coh-Zud} for $(2^{1/3}\CS(-3))^2$, $\CS(-4)^2$, and several others such as one for $\CS(-8)^2$:

+lie deeper (in our opinion), and seem to be related to entries (4.4), (4.1), and (4.3) in Table~\ref{tablerat}, respectively.
+We have found a few more CFs of the same type, and it would be interesting to know whether these CFs can be generalized.
+In addition, we have mentioned that the 44 CM values in Table~\ref{tablerat} are the same as those given in \cite{Coh-Gui} to obtain rational hypergeometric formulas for $1/\pi$.
+Could the above CFs for squares of CS values be related to the rational hypergeometric formulas for $1/\pi^2$, hence thanks to the work of \cite{DPVZ}, to hypergeometric evaluations of \emph{Hilbert modular forms}?

+To the authors' knowledge, previous irrationality measures \emph{always} came (or could be interpreted) from series and/or integrals.
+Even Ap\'ery's proofs which were initially given using continued fractions, were reinterpreted in terms of integrals by F.~Beukers, and then improved.
+The case of Chowla--Selberg gamma quotients seems totally different: we do not know of any \emph{usable} series or integrals giving these quantities.
+There do exist many hypergeometric series representations of $\CS(-3)$ and $\CS(-4)$ for instance, but we have not found a single one which is not the value at $z=\pm1$ of a hypergeometric function, hence with very slow convergence.
+And we do not know of any interesting integral representation, outside of the trivial integral representations of the corresponding hypergeometric function at $z=\pm1$.
+This is in contrast with other gamma quotients such as beta function values, for which both interesting series and integrals exist, although not sufficiently good to prove irrationality results.

-Finally, note that the $p$-adic analogue of the Chowla--Selberg formula is the Gross--Koblitz formula, so that we could hope for a parallel development of the very same continued fractions but designed for fast $p$-adic convergence.
-These may lead to proofs of the irrationality of the corresponding $p$-adic periods.
+Finally, note that the $p$-adic analogue of the Chowla--Selberg formula is the Gross--Koblitz formula, so that we could hope for a parallel development leading to proofs of the irrationality of the corresponding $p$-adic quantities.